 - Sporting Event Planning and Management

-Most schools offer the master’s degree in sport management in one year of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
-Many schools also have a two year option to study the master’s degree on a part-time basis.
+Most schools offer the master’s degree in sport management in twelve to twenty months of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
+Many schools also offer the option to study the master’s degree on a part-time basis, completing the degree in as little as two years.
 Depending on the institution, many programs also include preferred placement for internships or work on capstone projects with local professional sports teams.
 These opportunities can be a great way to leverage existing networks to pursue attractive positions that could potentially be a good fit for you.
 While these components often add months to your degree experience, the experience and connections they provide is incredibly valuable and well worth the investment of time.

-What are the graduation requirements for a MBA in sports management?
+What are the graduation requirements for an MBA in sport management?

 The specific business courses combined with sport specific knowledge is what makes an MBA in sport management a versatile degree..
 Another popular option for those considering a career in the sports industry is a master’s degree in sport management.